1. San Francisco

 The average selling price is currently about $1.4 million.
 Residents making San Francisco the most-fled metro area are seeking relief in the marginally more affordable West Coast markets of Sacramento and Seattle.

-Now that we've shown you the cities Americans are most eager to move out of, keep reading as we count down the 20 metro areas people are most interested in moving to.
+Now that we've shown you the cities Americans are most eager to move out of, keep reading as we count down states people are fleeing in droves.

 These are the 15 states where United says the biggest percentages of moves take people out of state.
 That is, they're outbound moves.